s-waitz/master-thesis-code/README.md

             balance=True,
             verbose=True)
 ```
 The functions use the same input data as Deepmatcher (base_data_path should be identical to file_path for Deepmatcher).
-Before running the experiments, the files (train, validation and test) should also be converted into the ditto input format with the following command:
+Before running the experiments, the files (train, validation and test) should also be converted into the ditto input format with the following command from ditto_helper.py:
 ```shell
 to_ditto_format(input_file, output_file)
 ```